Skip to Main Content

 Font:

-• Use a serif font, such as Times New Roman for body text, because serif fonts are easier to read in smaller sizes.
+• Use sans-serif fonts, such as Arial, Open Sans, or Verdana for text, because sans-serif fonts are easier to read in smaller sizes.

 • For size, everything should be legible from three feet away.